 Young and trendy areas of Frankfurt

 Bornheim provides a lively atmosphere to young professional expats with a selection of pubs, bars and restaurants in the area.
-With an active night scene, most of the best entertainment spots are located along Bornheim’s main street, Berger Strassa, which is also home to some of Frankfurt’s best cider houses.
+With an active nightlife scene, most of the best entertainment spots are located along Bornheim’s main street, Berger Strassa, which is also home to some of Frankfurt’s best cider houses.
 Bornheim is well served by public transport and is on a number of bus routes and two underground train lines.

 The majority of accommodation in Bornheim comes in the form of apartment units in modern complexes.
-This is a popular area to live in because of its vibrant entertainment scene and close proximity to the city centre, so accommodation costs are quite high.
+This is a popular area to live in because of its vibrant entertainment scene and close proximity to the city centre, so accommodation costs are naturally quite high.

 Located on the south side of the river, Alt-Sachsenhausen is famous for its cobbled streets.
-For those preferring Frankfurt’s café culture, Schweizer Strasse is also located in Sachsenhausen.
+For those preferring Frankfurt’s cafe culture, Schweizer Strasse is also located in Sachsenhausen.
 Apartments are relatively affordable and many properties have great views of the River Main.

 Family-friendly suburbs of Frankfurt